Coming in April 2026

 “One-Man Army” was George Washington’s nom de guerre for Peter Francisco.

 Abducted from the Azores and deposited in the colony of Virginia at the age of four, little Pedro Francisco was an orphan from a strange land in the New World.
 Renamed Peter Francisco, the youngster found a home under indenture to Patrick Henry’s uncle as a blacksmith.
-By the age of fourteen, he would grow to 6 feet-6 inchesas a blacksmith and 260 pounds.
+Peter was present for Henry’s famous speech, hearing firsthand the words “Give me Liberty or Give me Death.”
+By the age of fourteen, he would grow to 6 feet-6 inches and 260 pounds.
 He would fashion himself an apex warrior serving both in the patriot infantry and cavalry.

 From Bluegrass to Blue Water—Lessons in Farm Philosophy and Navy Leadership